EnagoBy: Enago

-Generative AI (Gen-AI) tools such as ChatGPT are rapidly becoming embedded in scholarly workflows; assisting researchers with literature discovery, summarization, and even reference list generation.
-While these systems offer undeniable efficiency gains, their use for reference and citation generation carries a substantial and underappreciated risk: hallucinated references.
+Generative AI (Gen AI) tools such as ChatGPT are rapidly becoming embedded in scholarly workflows; assisting researchers with literature discovery, summarization, and reference list generation.
+While these systems offer undeniable efficiency gains, their use for reference and citation generation carries an often overlooked risk: hallucinated references.

 What the Evidence Shows: Hallucinations at Scale